 Country Working Groups

 In 2018 Bettercoal set up the Russia and Colombia Country Working Groups to facilitate a more coordinated approach to the monitoring of continuous improvement plans for Suppliers as well as build knowledge and measure impact.

 Colombia Working Group

-Bettercoal has been working with Colombian coal companies since the foundation of the organization, including 3 of the 4 large coal exporters in the country.
+Bettercoal has been working with Colombian coal companies since the foundation of the organisation, including 3 of the 4 large coal exporters in the country.
 One of the aims of this group is to foster better relationships with all stakeholders involved in this complex environment, from business to government, to international NGOs and local communities.
 The Colombia Working Group is currently formed of Bettercoal Members EnBW, Enel, ESB, Fortum, RWE, Vattenfall, and chaired by Uniper.